wuvt/wuvt-site/README.md

 pip install -r requirements.txt
 ```

-Next, clone the repo and make a copy of the config:
+Next, clone the repo:

 ```
 git clone https://github.com/wuvt/wuvt-site.git
 cd wuvt-site
-cp wuvt/config.py.example wuvt/config.py
 ```

+Create a blank file, wuvt/config.py, and override any of the defaults from
-Edit wuvt/config.py to match your desired config, then go ahead and create the
+wuvt/defaults.py to to match your desired config.
+Now you can go ahead and
-database and fill it with some sample content.
-You only need to do this once.
+create the database and fill it with some sample content; you only need to do
+this once.

 ```
 python2 create.py